podio/istanbul-react/README.md

 ## Options

 You can use `modifyCodeBeforeInstrumentation` to modify code before instrumentation.
 It might be useful for example to get around chrome bug with [`'use strict';`](https://github.com/podio/istanbul-react/issues/3).
-It has one argument, which is an object, with two properties `code` - original code, `filename` - name of the file.
-It must return resulting code, which will be instrumented.
+It takes one argument, which give you an object, with two properties `code` - original code, `filename` - name of the file.
+This callback must return modified code as a string.
 In the example below you can see how `'use strict';` is prefixed with semi-colon to work around bug (or feature?) in chrome.

 ```js
 coverageReporter: {